 The Piper Center sponsors a number of events that enable students to pursue service civic engagement opportunities and connect these experiences to their academic study and career interests.
 Examples of civic engagement events include:

-- Break Out of the Bubble – March 2014, discuss community issues and opportunities with other engaged Oles
+- Break Out of the Bubble – TBD, discuss community issues and opportunities with other engaged Oles

 Piper Center staff and peer advisors are eager to help students integrate service, leadership, and civic engagement into their St. Olaf education.
 Students are welcome to stop by the Piper Center to meet with a peer advisor or to schedule an appointment with Nate Jacobi, Associate Director, Service and Leadership, or another Piper Center coach.